PISAresearch/metamask-comp/README.md

 # Towards a meta-transaction standard

 tldr; We propose a single function, isMetaTransactionApproved(), that can be included in any smart contract.
-We have three replay protection protocols that can be implemented in the function.
-We also provide an overview of the any.sender architecture and replay strategy.
+We have three different replay protection proposals, Bitflip, Bitflip-ordering and MultiNonce, that can be implemented in this function.
+Our goal is to support concurrent in-flight meta-transactions with minimum storage requirements.
+Afterwards, we provide an overview of the any.sender architecture that is close to ready for launch.

 ## Problem Statement